 So aside from the glaringly obvious of running an ethical business, do what you say you’re going to do when you say you’re going to do it.
 This by itself is huge!
 There’s nothing worse than being in a position where your expectations are set by someone, then not met and you have no idea when they will be met.

-- Establish a culture of transparency.
-Invite questions rather than avoiding them which leaves the impression that you’re not being completely upfront.
+Establish a culture of transparency.
+Invite questions.
+Avoiding them leaves the impression that you’re not being completely upfront.
 This is another way social media can play an important role in developing trust.
 Don’t hide behind the fine print in a contract.
 Avoid big promises or overstatements.

-- Become a resource to your customers: Whether it’s a car, entertainment system, a mortgage technology platform, mortgage program, compliance software or any other product or service, we all know that feeling of being “sold,” — when we feel like the salesperson isn’t genuinely listening.
+Become a resource to your clients: Whether it’s a mortgage technology platform, mortgage program, compliance software or any other product or service, we all know that feeling of being “sold,” — when we feel like the salesperson isn’t genuinely listening.

-So, open yourself up to truly engage with your customers and become a resource for them.
+So, open yourself up to truly engage with your clients and become a resource for them.
 Communicate with them openly and frequently.